YahnisElsts/plugin-update-checker/README.md

 Change the `version` number in the JSON file and make sure that `download_url` points to the latest version.
 Update the other fields if necessary.
 Tip: You can use [wp-update-server](https://github.com/YahnisElsts/wp-update-server) to automate this process.

 By default, the library will check the specified URL for changes every 12 hours.
-You can force it to check immediately by clicking the "Check Now" link on the "Plugins" page (it's next to the "Visit plugin site" link).
-Themes don't get a "check now" link, but you can also trigger an update check like this:
+You can force it to check immediately by clicking the "Check for updates" link on the "Plugins" page (it's next to the "Visit plugin site" link).
+Themes don't have that link, but you can also trigger an update check like this:

  1. Install [Debug Bar](https://srd.wordpress.org/plugins/debug-bar/).
  2. Click the "Debug" menu in the Admin Bar (a.k.a Toolbar).